DrWhoCares/imgdanke/README.md

 The checkbox is just a shortcut to adding or removing `.psd` from the list of valid input extensions.
 #### File Selection
 The commands will be applied to the selected files.
 All files are automatically selected by default.
 The list is refreshed every time you finish a command, or press the "Refresh List" button.
+You can drag and drop files onto this list and it will update the [Source Folder Path](#source-folder-path) and select the file(s) you dropped onto it.
+Additionally, you can right-click any file in the list to get a context menu that allows you to either open the file in your default image viewer, or open the path to the file in explorer.

 ### Commands
 The magick command will always happen before the pingo command.